You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Child Protection Policy Templates from the Education Safeguarding Service

-Education settings must have a suite of effective safeguarding policies which describe the expectations, procedures and arrangements put in place to safeguard and promote children’s welfare; these should be updated at least annually, or whenever there is an update or change to statutory guidance.
+Education settings must have a suite of effective safeguarding policies which describe the expectations, procedures and arrangements put in place to safeguard and promote children’s welfare; these policies should be updated at least annually, or whenever there is an update or change to local practice and/or national statutory guidance or legislation.

-All members of the setting community should have access to these policies and all staff should sign to say they have read and understood the contents.
+All members of the school/setting community should have access to these policies and all staff should sign to say they have read and understood its contents.

 Our exemplar child protection policies have been developed in accordance with the key principles established in the Children Acts 1989 and 2004, related national statutory guidance and local procedures.
-These documents should be adapted by DSLs and leaders/managers to meet the specific requirements of the individual setting.
+These documents are provided as a starting point and should be adapted by DSLs and leaders/managers to meet the specific requirements for their individual school or setting.

-The Education People make every effort to ensure that the information in our templates are accurate and up to date.
+Kent County Council make every effort to ensure that the information in our templates is accurate and up to date.
 If errors are brought to our attention, we will correct them as soon as practicable.

-The Education People make every effort to ensure that the information in our templates are accurate and up to date.
+The Education Safeguarding Service make every effort to ensure that the information in our templates is accurate and up to date.
 If errors are brought to our attention, we will correct them as soon as practicable.

 AUP Posters